ryosukee/DecoParser/README.md

 fuga
 ```

-2. You can use both command line option and normal argument in one function.
+2. You can use both type of argument - command line options and normal arguments - in one function.
   baz.py
   ```python
   import decoparser